a flexible ten week programme

 - fosters an understanding of humanity that enables young people to discern their unique purpose in relationship with others

 - helps a school or youth group to foster greater community engagement and pride at a local level

 READ MORE ABOUT the programme IN PRACTICE

 How do I get involved?

-- After a bespoke induction for you and your school, we make this suite of resources available free of charge.
+- After a bespoke induction for you, we make this suite of resources available free of charge.

-- We have set ourselves a broad two year pilot phase.
-Several schools and youth groups are already running the material.
-If you would like your school to get involved, first watch our introductory presentation (contains speaker notes if you want to share it with colleagues) and then get in touch with us at firstname.lastname@example.org
+- If you would like your school or youth organisation to get involved, first watch our introductory presentation via the link above (contains speaker notes if you want to share it with colleagues) and then get in touch with us at email@example.com

 Images reproduced with the kind permission of Alsop High School and St John Bosco College